Home Inspection Facts

 Timing Of the Inspection

 Every real estate purchase contract will have a timing factor involved with getting an inspection done.
-In the Phoenix area, a buyer has 10 business days to get the inspection completed and supply the seller with any requests brought up by the inspection.
-Most foreclosures give up to 10 days.
-Keep in mind, if the deal is going to fall apart because of an inspection, the seller does not want to keep their property off the market for any length of time.
+In the Phoenix area, a buyer has 10 days to get the home inspection completed and supply the seller with any requests brought up by the inspection.
+Keep in mind, if the transaction is going to fall apart because of an inspection, the seller does not want to keep their property off the market for any length of time.
 During this process, the property is actually off the market for further showings.

 How to Choose a Home Inspector